gsstudios/Guideline/pages/03.linux/01.manjaro-linux/02.howto/02.partition/docs.md

 This makes it very convenient to try a different distribution without saving your data.
 But do not forget to save the key from / = “/crypto_keyfile.bin”
 So choose also the encryption option for the home partition.

-(After installing your operating system, you need to change back your BIOS settings)taxonomy:
+(After installing your operating system, you need to change back your BIOS settings)
-    category:
-        - docs